saostad/node-typescript-starter/README.md

 `npm init ts-starter PROJECT_NAME VSCode`

-### notice: you can ignore last param VSCode and open the project in your favorite editor manually!
+### notice: you can ignore last param 'VSCode' is you don't want to open the project in VSCode!

-OR

-`git clone --depth 1 https://github.com/saostad/node-typescript-starter.git PROJECT_NAME`

-`npm install`

-`npm start`

-## Other Commands
+## Commands

+- `npm start` to start the development environment
-- to run tests: `npm t`
+- `npm t` to run tests
-- to run tests in watch mode: `npm run test:watch`
+- `npm run test:watch` to run tests in watch mode
-- to format with prettier: `npm run format`
+- `npm run format` to format with prettier
-- to lint with eslint: `npm run lint`
+- `npm run lint` to lint with eslint
-- to generate documentations website: `npm run gen-docs`
+- `npm run gen-docs` to generate documentations website
-- to run in production: `npm run prod`
+- `npm run prod` to run in production
+- `npm run compile` to compile to byte-code single executable file
-- to run in docker environment in `docker-compose up`
+- `docker-compose up` to run in docker environment

 ## Functionalities

-- pre-configured to publish or create module
+- pre-configured to publish or create npm module
-- pre-configured to tag the commit at publish time
+- pre-configured to git tag the commit at publish time
 - pre-configured to generate changelog.md file after each publish
 - pre-configured to run tests with jest
 - pre-configured to load environment variables from .env file
 - pre-configured to run in docker environment
 - pre-configured to log in logs in root folder with default log rotation
 - pre-configured to generate api documentations in `docs` folder of root project directory
+- pre-configured to compile the app to byte-code executable single file
 - pre-configured to connect Chrome DevTools in development environment
 - restart the process after modifying ts files
 - dies at unhandled errors (this is very good strategy for production - docker will take care of restart the program after exit)